 Even if you’re lucky enough to walk through the lines, make sure to go back when there is a line.
 Waiting in line might seem like weird advice, but the queues for most of the rides at Universal are part of the experience.

 The details of the queue are particularly significant in the Wizarding World of Harry Potter.
 There are so many small details that all true Harry Potter fans will enjoy.

 At most theme parks you might want to get out of the gift shops as quickly as possible, but they’re part of the Wizarding World experience!

 My son’s favorite shop was Honeydukes, where they had items like Chocolate Frogs, Bertie Bott’s Every Flavour Beans, Acid Pops, and more.

 Don’t forget to call the Ministry of Magic from the telephone booth in London!
 My son had no idea how to use a rotary phone, so keep in mind, kids might need a little help. 🙂

 Well, he’s not Stan but say hello to the Knight Bus driver just outside of Diagon Alley.
 Make sure to interact with him (and the shrunken head!) and take a few photos.
 I was told that I had more ink than the Daily Prophet. 😂

 17. Stay in a Universal Resort

 Another huge reason to stay in a Universal Resort Hotel is the early entrance to the Wizarding World of Harry Potter!
-This can be a huge advantage during the busy times (summer, Christmas break, etc.) As of the writing of this post, the new Magical Creatures ride is drawing even more visitors to the parks, so any extra time would be well worth it.
+Staying at a Universal Resort can be a considerable advantage during busy times (summer, Christmas break, etc.)

 18. Check out the Dark Magic in Knockturn Alley